 There are many drivers of digital distribution, one being that without implementing digital distribution into your business plan, you’re wasting resources.
 To ensure the success of your business, you must find new ways to generate value from unused assets and digital distribution can help you achieve that.

-Another reason digital distributors are so successful is because these businesses identify ways to bypass redundant assets, like people and inefficient processes, with technology.
+Another reason digital distributors are so successful is that these businesses identify ways to bypass redundant assets, like people and inefficient processes, with technology.

 Digital distributors have also found ways to simplify complex and frustrating customer experiences, creating happy customers that prefer to use their business over others just like them.